openstack/openstack-manuals/doc/ha-guide/source/intro-ha-arch-pacemaker.rst

-   A single application does not have sufficient context to know the difference between failure of a machine and failure of the applcation on a machine.
+   A single application does not have sufficient context to know the difference between failure of a machine and failure of the application on a machine.
 The usual practice is to assume the machine is dead and carry on, however this is highly risky - a rogue process or machine could still be responding to requests and generally causing havoc.
 The safer approach is to make use of